 Dry Shaking a Cocktail

 If you do not know what “dry shaking” means, let me quickly explain.
-Usually, you shake your cocktails by adding all ingredients (including the egg white for the foam) to your cocktail shaker.
+Usually, you shake your cocktails by adding all ingredients (including the egg white for the foam, or the vegan alternative, Aquafaba) to your cocktail shaker.
 Then you add the ice, and then you start to shake.
 That works great most of the time, but it is different if you want a thick foam on top of your cocktail.
 A quick and easy shake won’t do that.

 What you should do for a “dry shake” is, add your ingredients to the shaker and leave off the ice.
 This way, the egg white emulsifies a lot better, and that results in a thicker foam.
 After the dry shake, open the shaker, add ice, and shake again.